1-to-100/baseplate-v3/README.md

 ---

 ## Setup a super user account for yourself

-* Your app should now be running on localhost
+### Option 1: Automatic Bootstrap
+On first startup, the application automatically creates a default System Administrator account:
+- Email: `admin@system.local`
+- Password: `Admin@123456`
+- **⚠️ IMPORTANT:** Change this password immediately after first login

+### Option 2: Manual Setup
-* Login to the app (either with user / pass or via federated login)
+1. Login to the app (with user/pass or federated login)
-* Logout of the app - you should now have a record in the users table
+2. Logout - you should now have a record in the users table
-* Go to Supabase
+3. Go to Supabase Dashboard
-* Select [Your Project] -> Database -> Tables -> Users
-* For the Users Table select the three vertical dots and activate the "View In Table Editor" option
+4. Navigate to: Database → Tables → Users → View In Table Editor
-* This will show you all the users in the system.
-Select your user and set the is_superadmin = true
+5. Find your user and set `role_id = 1` (System Administrator role)
-* Log back in and you should now see the extended set of system management options
+6. Log back in to see full system management options

+### System Roles
+The application uses three system roles:
+- **System Administrator** (role_id: 1) - Full system access
+- **Customer Success** (role_id: 2) - Customer management access
+- **Customer Administrator** (role_id: 3) - Customer-specific admin access